National-Clinical-Cohort-Collaborative/short-course-2024-january/sessions/session-3/modeling/README.md

       load_packages()
       assert_transform_object(pt_parquet)

+      # Covid will be predicted by an intercept and the most recent event
       eq <- "covid_moderate_plus ~ 1 + event_animal"

       ds <-
         pt_parquet |>
         from_parquet()     # Defined in Global Code

+      # A basic logistic model
       m <-
         glm(
           eq,